 Chef Søren Westh

-Culinary innovator, founder of .506, former Chef Nordic Food Lab, NOMA and El Bulli.
+Culinary innovator, former Chef Nordic Food Lab, NOMA and El Bulli.

 Known as one of the creators of modern Nordic cuisine, Søren is celebrated for his approach to elevating the wild, the foraged, the forgotten and even the ugly foods to the center of the plate.